FluxML/MLJFlux.jl/README.md

 clf = ImageClassifier(epochs=10, acceleration=CUDALibs())
 ```

-At present, data bound to a MLJ model in an MLJ machine is
+At present, data bound to a MLJ model `model` in an MLJ machine is
-automatically moved on and off the GPU under the hood.
+copied onto the GPU when a machine `mach` bound to the model is `fit!`
+for the first time.
+Further calls to `fit!`, after increments
+`model.epochs`, make use of a cached version of this data, unless some
+other hyperparameters are mutated, in which case `fit!` triggers a cold
+restart.
+The Flux chain used in training is always copied back to the
+CPU at then end of the `fit!` all, and available as
+`fitted_params(mach)`.

 #### Non-tabular input